Atención: GED español reanudará el plazo de otoño

 We do have limited scholarships available to students who could not otherwise afford to take the GED exams.

 After you earn your GED you may qualify for help in paying for your first college classes.
 Find out more about tuition waivers and scholarships for a great start.

-Student Fees: ABSE/GED students enrolled at the Main Campus and Downtown Campus will be charged the current LCC transportation fee of $27.
+Student Fees: ABSE/GED students enrolled at the Main Campus and Mary Spilde Downtown Center will be charged the current LCC transportation fee of $27.
 This will allow students at these two locations to obtain a LTD Bus Pass for no additional charge.
 All other ABSE/GED sites will remain free of charge and students are not eligible for the bus pass through Lane Community College.

 We have a support program for high school-aged students.
 This program is for you if: